-Discover five easy ways to turn your existing (boring) worksheets into engaging activities that will grab and keep your students' focus.
+Discover seven easy ways to turn your existing (boring) worksheets into engaging activities that will grab and keep your students' focus.

 Are your students tired of doing worksheet after boring worksheet?

 What if you could turn worksheets into engaging activities that truly grabbed and kept your students’ focus – without spending tons of time and effort creating them?